preaction/Yancy/CONTRIBUTING.md

 of the project should be in a module.
 If the functionality should be available to users from a script, the script should call the module.

+#### `lib/Mojolicious/Plugin/Yancy/resources`

+This folder contains all the templates, JavaScript, and CSS files the application needs at runtime.

 #### `bin/`

 Command-line scripts go in the `bin/` directory.
 Most of the real